 I hope to share some of what I’ve learned as a food professional, and through trial and error with my children.
 Whether it’s figuring out what to pack for lunch or setting limits on a sweets and snacks, this blog distills my approach to raising healthy, curious eaters, wading through our confusing culture of food and nutrition, and figuring out that age-old question: what’s for dinner?

-In addition to my job as mom, I’m a freelance food and nutrition writer, registered dietitian with a master’s degree in nutrition, and cooking teacher.
+In addition to my job as mom, I’m a freelance food writer, registered dietitian with a master’s degree in nutrition, and cooking teacher.
 My first cookbook, Best Lunch Box Ever (Chronicle Books) was published in 2013.
-I’ve also written for the New York Times, the San Francisco Chronicle, Cooking Light, Bon Appetit, Self, and Parenting, among others.
+I’ve also written for the New York Times, the San Francisco Chronicle, Cooking Light, Real Simple, Bon Appetit, Self, and Parenting, among others.
 I also blog for the Huffington Post.
 My recipes appear in the novel The Little Coffee Shop of Kabul and the Food52 cookbook.
 Mom’s Kitchen Handbook was named a Top Favorite Mom Food Blog by Red Tricycle.

 I live in San Francisco with three daughters and my husband, who also happens to be my very gracious, and very unpaid editor.
 If you find a typo or grammatical error in my work, it’s because he was out of town and couldn’t give my writing a once over before I sent it into the blogosphere.